-The warrants issued in connection with the 2013 Offering are within the scope of the Derivatives and Hedging topic of the Codification.
-This Codification topic requires issuers to classify as liabilities (or assets under certain circumstances) financial instruments which require an issuer to settle in registered shares.
-As the warrants are required to be settled in registered shares when exercised, the Company has reflected the warrants as a liability in the balance sheet.
-The fair value of the warrants at the date of the 2013 Offering was estimated at \$4.0 million using a Black-Scholes model with the following assumptions: stock price of \$2.60, exercise price of \$2.00, expected volatility of 73.6%, risk free interest rate of 1.05%, expected term of five years, and no dividends.
-The warrants were revalued at June 30, 2013, September 30, 2013, December 31, 2013, and March 31, 2014 using the same Black-Scholes model.
-The liability for the remaining 1,057,323 warrants was reflected in the balance sheet at March 31, 2014 in the amount of \$1.4 million.
-The Company will continue to revalue unexercised warrants at each reporting period over the life of the warrants using the Black-Scholes model and the changes in the fair value of the warrants will be recognized in the Company's statement of operations.
+The 2013 Offering warrants were estimated at a fair value of \$4.0 million on the offering date using a Black-Scholes model with the following assumptions: stock price of \$2.60, exercise price of \$2.00, expected volatility of 73.6%, risk free interest rate of 1.05%, expected term of five years, and no dividends.
+These warrants were revalued at each subsequent reporting period using the same Black-Scholes model.
+The liability for the remaining 1,057,323 warrants from the 2013 Offering was reflected in the balance sheet at June 30, 2014 in the amount of \$1.1 million.